Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ### User Interface

-The Framework adds layer by layer from the OS level, going through the blockchain level, the communication level, platform level up to the user interface.
-We define several concepts in order achieve the goal of allowing even non-developers to deployd their own trust-less financial applications on a Wordpress style:
+The Framework adds layer by layer starting down at the OS level, going through the _Blockchain Level_, the _Communication Level_, _Platform Level_ up to the user interface.
+We define several concepts in order achieve the goal of allowing even non-developers to deployd their own trust-less financial applications:

 **Wallet** : Any kind of financial application that handles either crypto or digital assets for any purpose.